New Jersey Roads - NJ 21 - McCarter Hwy.

-New strangely shielded signs, NB approaching Bridge Street (the only way to get to I-280 WB, and the better way to I-280 EB).
+New strangely shielded signs, NB approaching Bridge Street (the only way to get to I-280 WB until recently, and the better way to I-280 EB).
 NJ conveniently forgot to mention that CR 508 East turns right here after a short duplex.

 All of these are pointing to Spur CR 506, not just the plain route, using Clark St. (photos 3-4) and Passaic St. to get from NJ 21 NB to Clay St. WB as an impromptu U-turn jughandle.
 The non-cutout shields disappeared (thankfully) when McCarter Highway gained its full six lanes, but I fear these LGS's will never get their SPURs.

 SB, the "Spur" is an afterthought, but unlike on the Garden State Parkway (or NJ 21 North, for that matter), at least it's there.